-The We.Stream Mobile Hotspot comes with 7GB of global data: 2GB out of the box, and 5GB more you can activate via email.
-We.Stream provides LTE service in 152 countries.
-Plans start at $8 for 500MB of high speed internet.
+The We.Stream Mobile Hotspot comes with 2GB of global data and 50GB of US data out of the box.
+The company provides LTE service in 152 countries, with plans starting at $8 for a day of unlimited data.
 Weekly, monthly, and yearly plans are also available.

 Notable is the company’s 1-year Gold Unlimited data plan, which provides 20GB of high-speed internet each month for $1,789.
 That works out to $150 per month — the same cost as its 10GB Unlimited Data plan, with double the data.
 That’s not terrible value if you think your data usage will get close to the 20GB max each month.

-Note that speeds on these Unlimited plans will throttle to a crippling 64kbps should you exceed the data cap.
+Note that speeds on these Unlimited plans will throttle dramatically should you exceed the data cap.
 At most, you’ll be able to send email and text messages until you buy extra high-speed data.Buy on Amazon

 Best for Portability: Keepgo World Travel Wi-Fi Hotspot